kiba/Writings/for_science/dramatis_personae.md

 * **Headmaster Ozpin** - First Appearance: Chapter 16.
 He is the Headmaster of the Beacon Academy, a combat school.
 Talked to everyone involved with the incident from chapter 15.

 * **Doctor Ross Steff** - First Appearance: Chapter 16.
 Informed Ozpin on the medical conditions of two Sidonians.

+* **Detective Gole Bane** - First Appearance: Chapter 16.
+He is the detective, along with his partner Max Blueberry, who are on the case regarding the robbery attempt on Dust until Dawn.

+* **Detective Max Blueberry** - First Appearance: Chapter 16.
+Mentioned by his partner, detective Gole Bane, in a conversation with a motel receptionist where Noguchi and Toma were staying.